AviatrixSystems/Docs/HowTos/firewall_network_workflow.rst

 ==========================================         ==============================================   =================
-eth0                                               Allow SSH and HTTPS from Aviatrix Controller     Public interface for communication with Controller eth1                                               Allow ALL (Do not change)                        Private interface for traffic to/from TGW eth2                                               Allow ALL (Do not change)                        Private interface for traffic to/from firewall instances eth3                                               Allow ALL (Do not change)                        Private interface for traffic to FireNet HA gateway
+eth0                                               Allow SSH and HTTPS from Aviatrix Controller     Public interface for communication with Controller eth1                                               Allow ALL (Do not change)                        Private interface for traffic to/from TGW eth2                                               Allow ALL (Do not change)                        Private interface for traffic to firewall instances eth3                                               Allow ALL (Do not change)                        Private interface for traffic to FireNet HA gateway
 ==========================================         ==============================================   =================